Yash2569/FUTURE_DS_01/README.md

-E-Commerce Sales Dashboard (Power BI)
+E-Commerce Sales Dashboard (Power BI):

 This Power BI project visualizes and analyzes sales data for an online retail platform, providing key insights into performance, customer trends, and product distribution from 2009 to 2010.